Anisotropic supercurrent due to inhomogeneous magnetization in ferromagnet/superconductor junctions: Conclusions

-In summary, we have studied transverse charge and spin Josephson current in superconductor/ferromagnet/superconductor junction where the ferromagnet has inhomogeneous magnetization.
-The transverse Josephson effect arises from non-trivial structure of the magnetization.
-The magnetic structure manifested in the transverse charge Josephson effect is essentially different from that discussed in the context of anomalous Hall effect, reflecting the disspationless nature of Josephson current.
+In summary, we have studied transverse charge and spin supercurrents in a ferromagnet coupled to a superconductor where the ferromagnet has inhomogeneous magnetization.
+The transverse supercurrents stem from non-trivial structure of the magnetization.
+The magnetic structure manifested in the transverse charge supercurrent is essentially different from that discussed in the context of anomalous Hall effect, reflecting the disspationless nature of supercurrent.

-This work was supported by Grant-in-Aid for Young Scientists (B) (No. 23740236) and the "Topological Quantum Phenomena" (No. 23103505) Grant-in Aid for Scientific Research on Innovative Areas from the Ministry of Education, Culture, Sports, Science and Technology (MEXT) of Japan.
+This work was supported by JSPS KAKENHI Grant Number JP30578216 and Scientific Research (A) (KAKENHI Grant No. JP20H00131 and JP18H03678), Scientific Research (B) (KAKENHI Grant Numbers JP18H01176 and JP20H01857), Japan RFBR Bilateral Joint Research Projects/Seminars number 19-52-50026, and the JSPS Core-to-Core program "Oxide Superspin" international network.